wintercounter/mhy/docs/processes/config.md

 ---
-This is a *built-in* CLI process used to retrieve final config objects in various formats OR initialize a single/environment configuration.
+description: This is a *built-in* CLI process used to retrieve final config objects in various formats OR initialize a single/environment configuration.
 ---